Visitor Attractions & Events Scheme

 - Applicants must declare that they meet the prevailing conditions of the Co-Funded Payroll scheme (where it is benefiting), and has paid all relevant taxes and social security contributions due to the States up to date (allowing for deferrals where permitted)

-- No dividends can be paid for a financial year within which a business participates in the scheme
+- No dividends can be paid for the 2021 financial year

-- The business must declare that it has reviewed and appropriately reduced director salaries (or owner’s renumeration where relevant) in the context of applying for a taxpayer funded subsidy and must not increase director salaries or owner’s remuneration during the life of the scheme
+- The business must declare that it has reviewed and appropriately reduced director salaries or owner’s renumeration where relevant) (by at least 10%) in the context of applying for a taxpayer funded subsidy and must not increase director salaries or owner’s remuneration during the life of the scheme

 - All funds paid under the Scheme must be listed as a contingent liability in the accounts of the applicant business